 Selinunte is one of the most important archaeological sites of the Greek period in Italy.
-The city was famous throughout the Classical world for the richness of its farmland and its monumental temples.
-It enjoyed a prosperous existence from the second half of the seventh century BCE through the middle of the third century BCE, and its sanctuaries, temples, fortifications, and houses are remarkably well preserved.
+The city was famous throughout the ancient world for the richness of its farmland and its monumental temples.
+It enjoyed a prosperous existence from the second half of the seventh century BCE through the end of the middle of the third century BCE, and its public spaces, temples, fortifications, and houses are remarkably well preserved.
 The excavations document the social history as well as the architectural and visual culture of an ancient city in unusually fine detail.

-The Selinunte excavations are sponsored by the Institute of Fine Arts of New York University, with invaluable support from private individuals, the Kress Foundation, and the Malcolm Hewitt Wiener Foundation.
+The Selinunte excavations are sponsored by the Institute of Fine Arts of New York University, with invaluable support from the Malcolm Hewitt Wiener Foundation, the 1984 Foundation, the Kress Foundation, the Samuel I. Newhouse Foundation and private individuals.
 We are very grateful to all our loyal supporters for their generosity.